Man thanks EMTs who helped save his life

 SOUTH GULF COVE — For 20 minutes, Ira Hartman lied on his garage floor, dying.
 His heart wasn't working.
 He couldn't get up and call 911.

-“I said goodbye,” Hartman said.
-“I has a massive saddle pulmonary embolism.
-It means both sides of my heart failed at the same time.”
+"I said goodbye," Hartman said.
+"I had a massive saddle pulmonary embolism.
+It means both sides of my heart failed at the same time."

 But first responders arrived and the 67-year-old was rushed to Englewood Community Hospital.